GNU-Ymir/Documentations/types/enum.md

 # Enumeration

 Enumerations are user-defined types that have a set of values.
-The keyword `enum` is used to define an enumerated type, from which the field type is deduced at compile time.
+The keyword `enum` is used to define an enumeration type.
+The type of the fields is inferred at compile time, thanks to the value associated with them.
 It is mandatory that each field shares the same type.

 ```ymir
 import std::io